alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 You’ll need to apply for exemptions to open standards if:

-* you’re considering use of a standard that doesn’t meet GDS' definitions of an open standard
+* you’re considering use of a standard that doesn’t meet GDS's definitions of an open standard
 * you want to use an alternative standard to one that performs the same function (if a compulsory standard has already been selected for that specific purpose)

 ## Why GDS do this